 Stephen Lattanzi ’08 is a professional actor, currently working in Los Angeles.
 In addition to roles in the Los Angeles theatre: Angelo (Measure For Measure; Write Act Repertory) and Cletis Fulenroy (Lone Star; Underground Theatre Co.) his credits include work on CSI: Miami (CBS) and most recently a role in the political thriller Argo (dir.
 Ben Affleck) in a scene opposite John Goodman.
 He has also been fortunate to write, produce, and star in the award winning web series Keeping Up With the Downs.
 The most recent episodes feature Bates Theatre Alums Tim Fox ’11 and Marielle Vigneau-Britt ’10

-Andrew Haserlat ’05 is an actor, director, choreographer, and scenic designer in NYC.
-A proud member of SAG, AFTRA, and AEA Andrew has toured internationally with MGM’s 75th Anniversary production of The Wizard of OZ (Scarecrow) and My Fair Lady.
-After graduating from Bates (where he majored in Biology and Theater), Andrew served for two years as Education Associate at North Shore Music Theater and directed numerous productions for Ogunquit Playhouses Department of Education – notably the New England premier of Disney/Steven Schwart’s My Son Pinocchio, Pinkalicious, and Fairy Houses: The Musical (based on the children’s book series by Maine local Tracy Kane).
-In New York City he has appeared in the York Theatre Company’s production of Edith Stein, Cat’s Cradle with Untitled Theater Co. #61, and the pre-Broadway reading of Empire.
-Regionally: Bill in John Pielmeier’s World Premiere of Slow Dance with a Hot Pick-Up (Barnstormers), Bob Cratchit in A Christmas Carol (Hanover Theatre), Henry Ford in Ragtime, Will Parker in Oklahoma!, Fyedka in Fiddler on the Roof (Reagle Players), Les Miserables, The Producers, Fiddler on the Roof, High School Musical, and The Full Monty (Ogunquit Playhouse), and Jesus Christ Superstar (North Shore Music Theater).
-Andrew has worked on “Law & Order: Criminal Intent,” “Gossip Girl,” and “Smash” as well as the feature films ”The Social Network” and Disney’s ”The Surrogates.”
-As a scenic designer Andrew has worked with Bates Alum John Ambrosino ’01 (Animus Ensemble’s Once Upon A Mattress) and Saida Cooper ’04 (Wizard Oil Production’s Empire of the Trees).
-Since 2009 Haserlat has assisted NY based scenic designer Craig Napoliello on various projects including the recent production of Witness for the Prosecution at the Fulton Opera.
-In addition to his directorial work in education and youth theater Haserlat directed the 2012 production of Unity Stage Company’s Bye Bye Birdie in NYC.
+Andrew Haserlat ’05 is an actor, director, choreographer, and scenic designer in New York City.
+A proud member of SAG, AFTRA, and AEA Andrew has toured internationally with MGM’s 75th Anniversary production of The Wizard of OZ (Scarecrow) and My Fair Lady (US and Singapore).
+He is reoccurring on season two of Amazon’s hit new political satire “Alpha House” and can be seen opposite Francis McDormand in HBO’s new miniseries “Olive Kitteridge” (written by Bates alum Elizabeth Strout ’77).
+After graduating from Bates (where he majored in Biology and Theater), Andrew served for two years as Education Associate at North Shore Music Theater, directed numerous productions for Ogunquit Playhouses Department of Education, as well as directing and choreographing the 2012 production of Unity Stage Company’s Bye Bye Birdie in NYC.
+As an actor in NYC he has appeared in productions with the York Theatre Company, Untitled Theater Co. #61, and the pre-Broadway reading of Empire: the musical.
+Regionally: Bill in John Pielmeier’s World Premiere of Slow Dance with a Hot Pick-Up, Bob Cratchit in A Christmas Carol, Henry Ford in Ragtime, Will Parker in Oklahoma!, Fyedka in Fiddler on the Roof, Les Miserables, The Producers, Fiddler on the Roof, High School Musical, and The Full Monty (Ogunquit Playhouse), and Jesus Christ Superstar (North Shore Music Theater).
+Andrew has worked on “Law & Order: Criminal Intent,” as well as the feature films “The Social Network” and Disney’s “The Surrogates.”
+As a scenic designer Andrew has worked with Bates Alums John Ambrosino ’01 (Animus Ensemble’s Once Upon A Mattress) and Saida Cooper ’04 (Wizard Oil Production’s Empire of the Trees) as well as the new music video “Soul on Fire” by Samia.

 John Ambrosino ’01 is a theater Professional living in New York City.
 After receiving his B.A. in Theater Directing from Bates College, John became an artistic associate at The Wang Center for the Performing Arts (now the CitiCenter for the Performing Arts), New England’s largest non-profit performing arts center.
 While at the Wang, John was instrumental in creating American Voices–a reading series of classic American Plays at the Shubert Theater.
 The series connected the classic American cannon with such performers as Paul Rudd, Dennis O’Hare, Anthony Mackie, Charles Busch, Kerry O’Malley and Ruben Santiago Hudson.
 Also at the Wang, John served as an associate producer for Commonwealth Shakespeare Company the resident LORT theater that produces free productions of Shakespeare on the Boston Common.
 John oversaw Commonwealth Shakespeare Company’s largest budget show in the company’s history–Hamlet staring Jeffery Donovan.
 The 2005 production drew nearly 100,000 patrons over the 20 free performances.
 In addition, John worked with Vice President of Programming, Steven Maler, to develop a slate of product to fill the 3,600 seat Wang Theater and the 1,250 seat Shubert Theater.
 With Maler, John also served as associate producer of Wilde Nites LLC, which produced Academy Award winning comedienne Whoopi Goldberg in An Evening with Whoopi Goldberg at the Wang Theater.